jhenshaw/InstaSky/README.md

 1. Clone this repository.
 2. Edit /src/script.js in your favorite text editor.
 The first section is CONFIGURATION.
     - Set HANDLE to be your Bluesky handle, without the @.
-    - Set AUTHOR_ONLY to be true (default) or false.
+    - Set AUTHOR_ONLY to be true or false (default).
 True displays only posts that you created. false will include replies and reposts that include media.
 3. Copy the three files under /src (index.html, script.js, styles.css) into your web server's document root.

 That's it!